Newly Diagnosed Intermediate and High Prostate Cancer

 More than 50 percent of patients are diagnosed at early stages of disease with low grade, low volume, asymptomatic prostate cancer.
 Active Surveillance (AS) is an approach to manage patients with regular Prostate-Specific Antigen (PSA) and biopsy monitoring of disease status with the intent of deferring radical treatment.
 Radical treatment is nonetheless initiated in 25-30 percent of patients that commence AS within 2-3 years of diagnosis due to Gleason grade, tumor volume and/or PSA progression or patient choice due to “PSA anxiety.”
 GMCI may provide these patients with a low risk active intervention and have the potential to delay or prevent progression without the need for surgery or radiation and their related side effects.

 Candel Therapeutics is currently conducting a Phase II study in localized prostate cancer patients choosing active surveillance – we call this course of action “Proactive Surveillance.”
 Currently, we are awaiting a data analysis.
 This 189-patient study is a fully blinded placebo controlled clinical study randomized 2:1 (active: placebo).
 Currently with no treatment options but to monitor the progression of their disease, these patients will receive two GMCI treatments (as opposed to three in PrTK-03).
 The primary endpoint is the “ProActive Surveillance Score” – a composite endpoint consisting of PSA, DRE exam, and Gleason score that will be used to design a pivotal clinical trial in collaboration with the FDA should this study be successful.
 Secondary endpoints include progression to additional treatment, pathological response, PSA kinetics, quality of life and immune biomarkers.
-We anticipate to complete enrollment of this study by the end of 2018 and have final data in late 2019.